-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India; - (ii) Listing Agreement entered into by the Company Metropolitan Stock Exchange of India Limited.
+(i) Secretarial Standards issued by The Institute of Company Secretaries of India;

+(ii) Listing Agreement entered into by the Company Metropolitan Stock Exchange of India Limited as per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 We further report that the applicable financial laws, such as the Direct and Indirect Tax Laws, have not been reviewed under our audit as the same falls under the purview of statutory audit and by other designated professionals.